LauMarMar17/HMDA_Programming4DS/readme.txt

     msedgedriver.exe to be able to connect to the browser, and a useful.py with some important functions used in the scrapping process.

+EXECUTION INSTRUCTIONS:

+Firstly, the notebook data_scrapping.ipynb should be entirely executed, so the information is obtained and the csv files saved in the Outputs folder.
+Then, the data-visualization.ipynb can be executed.

 VIDEO LINK:
 https://drive.google.com/file/d/1kOaLQGkw5ywFawMTczQyIzQ_z9IaRyK9/view?usp=sharing

 LINK FOR THE CANVA PRESENTATION: https://www.canva.com/design/DAGBiBlmPpk/e70LfX1ZaVwqDh-y3dcSZw/edit?utm_content=DAGBiBlmPpk&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton

 LINK FOR GITHUB REPOSITORY:
 https://github.com/LauMarMar17/HMDA_Programming4DS.git